2017 OPAA Spring Training

 10:45 - 12:15 What Every Prosecutor Should Know About Habeas

 This presentation will guide you through the Habeas process and ensure the federal court does not overturn your hard-won conviction.
 We'll explore statute of limitations, federal law, what to do should a writ be granted, and what prosecutors can do to assist in the defense of convictions.

-Brenda Leikala, Assistant Attorney General
+Brenda Leikala, Assitant Attorney General

 Office of Ohio Attorney General Mike DeWine

 1:15 - 2:15 Prosecuting Heroin Overdoses as Manslaughter

 Narcotics detectives will discuss their protocol when investigating opiate overdose deaths and identifying the drug trafficker.
 This will include preservation of the scene, collecting potential DNA evidence, phone evidence, subsequent buy-busts, and interviewing the suspect.
 The assistant prosecutor will discuss prosecuting the opiate death homicide from indictment to sentencing.
 This will include trial strategies and issues during voir dire, opening and closing arguments that are unique to these cases.

 Detectives Michael Schmidt & Tim Harvey